 Although the first trimester can be an exciting time for many expecting mothers, it doesn’t come without its fair share of difficulties.
 These difficulties include morning sickness (which up to 90% of newly expecting mothers experience), fatigue, heartburn, headaches, and a lowered immune system.
-Because acupuncture is a natural remedy to help treat these things, more and more women are turning to it to help with these problems.

 - Morning Sickness